renpy/renpy/sphinx/source/screen_actions.rst

 Actions
 =======

-Actions are be invoked when a button (including imagebuttons, textbuttons, and hotspots) is activated, hovered, or unhovered.
+Actions are invoked when a button (including imagebuttons, textbuttons, and hotspots) is activated, hovered, or unhovered.
 Actions may determine when a button is selected or insensitive.